 Scripts in ScriptRunner Cloud Storage

-Please note that our scripts are stored externally from your Jira instance in ScriptRunner Cloud Storage.
-Our scripts are not part of any Jira exports, meaning that they cannot be automatically migrated between Jira Cloud instances.
+Our scripts are stored externally from your Jira instance in ScriptRunner Cloud Storage.
+The scripts are not part of any Jira exports, meaning that they cannot be automatically migrated between Jira Cloud instances.
 Currently, it is not possible to migrate your scripts back into Jira Cloud’s storage.
 If you require a larger amount of storage you can create a support request.

 You cannot import external libraries as this is not supported.
 Whilst you can import packages into your scripts in the Script Console, Script Events and Post-Functions, you can only import from the standard Java 11 classes and the following libraries: